Mike Williams (wide receiver, born 1984): NFL draft controversy

-Pre-draft

 Detroit Lions

-Despite sitting out an entire season, Williams was selected 10th overall in the 2005 NFL Draft by the Detroit Lions, the third WR drafted in the first round in as many years by the Lions.
+Despite sitting out an entire season, Williams was selected tenth overall in the 2005 NFL Draft by the Detroit Lions, the third wide receiver drafted in the first round in as many years by the Lions.
 Williams selected jersey #88, which had been retired in honor of Hall of Fame tight end Charlie Sanders.

 As a rookie in 2005, Williams, appeared in 14 games with four starts.
 Williams recorded his first touchdown catch in his NFL debut, a 3-yard pass from quarterback Joey Harrington, in the season opener against Green Bay.
 Williams made his first career start against the Ravens and had 1 reception for 7 yards.
 Williams had a career-long, 49-yard reception in Cleveland.
 He finished that game with 5 receptions for 95 yards.
 Williams then again started in Minnesota and had 4 receptions for 43 yards.
 Three-of-four receptions were for first downs.
 Williams was then inactive for the Lions game in Dallas due to an injured ankle.
 Williams had a season-high 6 receptions for 84 yards against Atlanta and had a 21-yard reception for a first down in New Orleans on the Lions opening drive.

 He finished his rookie season with 29 receptions for 350 yards and 1 touchdown.

 In 2006, Williams was on the inactive list for both of the Lions' first two games.
 He played in just eight games in the 2006 season, and made eight catches for 99 yards and one touchdown.
 During the Lions' Week 15 loss at Green Bay, Williams led the Lions in receiving yards after catching three passes for 42 yards.
 Williams caught two more passes in a Week 16 loss to Chicago, but posted several drops as well, and was unable to secure a potential game-winning touchdown pass thrown by Jon Kitna as time expired.
 During the Lions' Week 17 win on the road in Dallas, Williams caught two passes, including a fourth quarter 50-yard pass.

 Oakland Raiders

-Williams was traded along with Josh McCown to the Oakland Raiders during the first day of the 2007 NFL Draft in exchange for a 2007 fourth-round pick which the Lions used to select A.J.
+Williams was traded along with Josh McCown to the Oakland Raiders during the first day of the 2007 NFL draft in exchange for a 2007 fourth-round pick which the Lions used to select A.J.
 Davis.
 In Oakland, Williams reunited with his former college position coach Lane Kiffin.